Back to home page click here

 The most important political departments are called:

-- The Treasury – In most countries, this would be called the Ministry of Finance.
+- The Treasury - In most countries, this would be called the Ministry of Finance.
 It is responsible for the raising of all taxes and the control of all government expenditure plus the general management of the economy.
-The head of the Treasury is called the Chancellor of the Exchequer and is currently George Osborne (who, on taking office, was the youngest Chancellor for more than 180 years).
+The head of the Treasury is called the Chancellor of the Exchequer and is currently Rachel Reeves, the first female chancellor.

 Link: Treasury site click here

 - The Home Office - In most countries, this would be called the Ministry of the Interior.
 It is responsible for criminal matters, policing, and immigration.
-The Head of the Home Office is called the Home Secretary and is currently Teresa May.
+The Head of the Home Office is called the Home Secretary and is currently Yvette Cooper.

 Link: Home Office site click here

-- The Foreign and Commonwealth Office – In most countries, this would be called the Ministry of Foreign Affairs.
-It is responsible for all our international relationships, especially our membership of the European Union.
-The head of the Foreign Office is called the Foreign Secretary and is currently William Hague.
+- The Foreign, Commonwealth & Development Office - In most countries, this would be called the Ministry of Foreign Affairs.
+It is responsible for all international relationships and foreign aid.
+The head of the Foreign Office is called the Foreign Secretary and is currently David Lammy.

 Link: Foreign Office site click here